kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 Valid position values:

 - `top-left`: Positions the element at the top-left corner
+- `top-center`: Positions the element at the top-center
 - `top-right`: Positions the element at the top-right corner
+- `center-left`: Positions the element at the center-left
+- `center-center`: Centers the element both horizontally and vertically
+- `center-right`: Positions the element at the center-right
+- `bottom-left`: Positions the element at the bottom-left corner
+- `bottom-center`: Positions the element at the bottom-center
 - `bottom-right`: Positions the element at the bottom-right corner
-- `bottom-left`: Positions the element at the bottom-left corner
-- `center-center`: Centers the element both horizontally and vertically
 - `custom`: Uses the exact coordinates specified in `x` and `y` properties

 > When using a named position value (anything other than "custom"), the `x` and `y` coordinates are ignored, and the element is automatically positioned according to the named position.
 The default is "custom" if not specified.